osxmidi/LinVst/README.md

 Also, see the Tested VST's folder at https://github.com/osxmidi/LinVst/tree/master/Tested-VST-Plugins for some vst plugin setups and possible tips.

-**Bitwig**

-For Bitwig 2.5 and 3.0, In Settings->Plug-ins choose "Individually" plugin setting and check all of the LinVst plugins.
-For Bitwig 2.4.3, In Settings->Plug-ins choose Independent plug-in host process for "Each plug-in" setting and check all of the LinVst plugins.

 **Renoise**

 Choose the sandbox option for plugins.